 I’m in the UK but I doubt if things are much better elsewhere.
 The big couriers are multi-national so I suspect they behave the same everywhere.

-You really can’t rely on couriers treating your parcel with care and respect.
+You really can’t rely on couriers to treat your parcel with care and respect.
 In my experience, a percentage of my post WILL go astray or get damaged.

 And don’t kid yourself that putting a big red ‘FRAGILE’ sticker means anything.